 Treating a Sprained Toe

-Of course, healing may take several weeks, but if you follow your podiatrist’s instructions, you should be pain-free and back to your normal activities fairly quickly!
+Of course, healing may take several weeks, or even months.
+But if you follow my instructions, you should be pain-free and back to your normal activities.
+And pretty soon, too!

 Let’s review one dangerous foot myth: If you can move your toe, or walk on it, it must not be fractured.
 That statement is not, in fact, true.
 You may very well be able to move your toe, even if you’ve broken a bone.
-It will hurt, but you may well be able to do it.
-Here are the telltale signs to watch for that indicate you might have a broken foot:
+It will hurt, but you could still do it.
+Here are the telltale signs to watch for that suggest you might have a broken toe or foot:

 - Immediate pain (throbbing)